NagariaHussain/doppio/README.md

 You will then be asked to select the framework you prefer: React or Vue.

+You can also select whether you want to use Typescript or Javascript.

 You can optionally pass the `--tailwindcss` flag which will also setup tailwindCSS (who doesn't like tailwind!) along with the Vue 3/React application.

 The above command will do the following things: